e271828e/Flight.jl/docs/notes/design/framework_spec.md

   the leaf is **deliberately [pinned](#g-walked)** at that value's own type — a `Constant{Float64}` declares a `Float64` port and means it, and the embedding ([§11.2][s11-2]) turns it into the zero-partial constant it already was under any `Dual` activation.
-The honest pin is now spelled rather than inferred.
+The honest pin is spelled rather than inferred.
 Two demonstrated needs admit it under this bullet's charter: the zero-contributor configurations ([§6.2][s6-2]), where a required aggregate input has no physical contributor and the zero total